mainmatter/mainmatter.com/_workshops/design-system-kickoff-interface-inventory/description.md

 <div layout:class="full" offset:class="after-21">
 <CallToAction
   @title="Interested in a design system kickoff?"
-  @text="Request a call to learn more about our workshop"
+  @text="Request a call to learn more about our workshop."
   @label="Get in touch with us"
 >
   <a href="/contact/" button:scope>